7 incredible places to dive in Australia + the best times to visit

 As the world’s largest coral reef system, the Great Barrier Reef is a bucket list destination for many divers.
 Stretching over 2,000 kilometres along the northeastern coast of Australia, this natural wonder is now widely regarded as one of the best places on the planet to dive, not only because of its sheer size and scale but also due to the fact that much of the reef is protected.

-Numerous species of sharks, including hammerhead, tiger shark and the unique wobbegong shark can be spotted gliding gracefully through the crystal-clear waters, while mighty humpbacks, sperm and dwarf minke whales can occasionally be seen breaching the surface.
-Beyond sharks and whales, divers can also encounter a dazzling variety of other marine creatures, from sea snakes to coral cods and manta rays.
+Numerous species of sharks, including hammerheads, tigers and wobbegongs can be spotted gliding through the crystal-clear waters, while mighty humpbacks, sperm and dwarf minke whales can occasionally be seen breaching the surface.
+Beyond these big pelagic species, divers can also encounter a huge variety of other marine creatures, from sea snakes to coral cods and manta rays.

 When to dive the Great Barrier Reef: Year-round (April to October is the dry season)